qazeemsamshudeen-web/cybersecurity-virtual-lab-setup/README.md

 # 📌 PROJECT OVERVIEW

-This project focuses on setting up a virtual cybersecurity and penetration-testing laboratory using VirtualBox and Kali Linux.

-The purpose of the lab is to create a controlled environment where cybersecurity tools, network scanning, reconnaissance, vulnerability assessment, and other security-testing activities can be performed safely and repeatedly.

-The lab is configured on a private virtual network so that additional machines can be added later and used as targets for authorized security testing.
+This project is a private cybersecurity testing lab built on Oracle VirtualBox.
+It includes an attacker machine (Kali Linux) and two target machines (Windows 10 and Android-x86).
+All machines run on an isolated private network so testing is safe and does not touch the host computer or the home Wi-Fi
 ---

 # 🎯 OBJECTIVES

 The main objectives of this project are to:
-* Install and configure VirtualBox.
+Install and configure Oracle VirtualBox on the host machine.
+Create an isolated NAT Network (10.0.0.0/24) with internet access.
-* Install/import Kali Linux as a virtual machine.
+Install and import Kali Linux as the dedicated attacker machine.
-* Create a private NAT Network for the cybersecurity lab.
-* Configure network connectivity for Kali Linux.
-* Assign a consistent IP address to the Kali VM.
+Install Windows 10 and Android-x86 as practice target machines.
+Assign consistent, static IP addresses to all virtual machines (Kali: 10.0.0.2, Windows: 10.0.0.10, Android: 10.0.0.9).
+Configure shared folders and bidirectional clipboard integration.
+Resolve storage issues by offloading large virtual disks to an external drive (D:).
+Fix display freezes and interface mapping errors on Android-x86.
-* Verify network connectivity and DNS resolution.
+Verify bidirectional network connectivity and DNS resolution across the lab.
-* Take a clean VM snapshot for recovery.
+Take clean VM snapshots of all machines for quick recovery.
-* Document the complete setup process.
+Document the complete setup process and troubleshooting steps for the team
-* Prepare the environment for future cybersecurity projects.

 ---